logzio/logzio-lambda-extensions/logzio-lambda-extensions-logs/README.md

 message_nested.field2: val2
 ```

-You can also use set the `FLATTEN_NESTED_MESSAGE` environment variable to make it so that the log fields will be set as fields at the root of the object instead of under `message_nested`.
+As of v0.3.3, to have the fields nested under the root (instead of under `message_nested`), set the `JSON_FIELDS_UNDER_ROOT` environment variable as `true`.
 It is useful in cases where the passed object is in fact meant to be that of a message plus metadata fields.
 For example, the following log:

 ```